swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes:

-Deliver on the opening promise.

-Our principles:
+This is the salient idea.

+Say each principle as a contrast pair:
+- Version-controlled: from scattered files to one source of truth.
+- Composable: from monolithic platforms to best-of-breed tools.
+- Incremental: from big bang to one step at a time.
+- Pragmatic: from perfect theory to working production.

+Then expand:
-- Version-controlled — track code, parameters, and deployments in Git, and keep data versions linked to them, so every model can be reproduced.
+- Version-controlled means tracking code, parameters, and deployments in Git, with data versions linked to them, so every model can be reproduced.
-- Composable — use best-of-breed open-source tools that each solve one problem well.
+- Composable means using best-of-breed open-source tools that each solve one problem well.
-- Incremental — adopt one practice at a time, not all at once.
+- Incremental means adopting one practice at a time, not all at once.
-- Pragmatic — prioritize reproducibility first, then automation, then deployment, then monitoring, then feedback loops.
+- Pragmatic means prioritizing reproducibility first, then automation, deployment, then monitoring, then feedback loops.
 In this guide, that loop means using AI-assisted labeling to add data and retrain iteratively.